James Moffatt on Why Data, Economics and Short-Termism Hold Supply Chains Back

 JP Doggett: Supply chain leaders often tell me data is their biggest barrier.
 Do you see the same?

-Until data is treated as a capability in its own right - with governance, stewardship and accountability - innovation will keep being built on sand.
-And that matters even more when we start talking about AI or modular systems.
-If the underlying data is weak, nothing built on top will deliver.
+Until data quality is treated as a capability in its own right – with governance, stewardship and accountability – business decision making within supply chain will not be made real-time.
+The data quality matters even more when we start talking about the implementation of AI solutions as they will only be able to deliver quality business results if the inputs are robust and accurate.

 The economics of outsourcing